 This is another excerpt from Bill Warner’s book Mohammed and the Unbelievers, which is an abridged version of Ibn Ishaq’s Sira.
-It skips poetry, aviods too many foreign names, and uses a modern language.
+It skips poetry, avoids too many foreign names, and uses a modern language.

-4:13 These are the limits set up by Allah.
-Those who obey Allah and His Messenger will be led into the Gardens watered by flowing rivers to live forever.
-This is the ultimate reward!
-But those who disobey Allah and His Messenger and go beyond His limits will be led into the Fire to live forever, and it will be a humiliating torment!
+4:14 But those who disobey Allah and His Messenger and go beyond His limits will be led into the Fire to live forever, and it will be a humiliating torment!

 I166 Since the word was out, Mohammed began to openly preach his new doctrine.
 He had kept private for three years before going public.